quicwg/base-drafts/draft-ietf-quic-http.md

 MUST respond with a connection error of type HTTP_WRONG_STREAM.

 SETTINGS parameters are not negotiated; they describe characteristics of the sending peer, which can be used by the receiving peer.
+An endpoint MUST NOT wait for the peer's SETTINGS frame to arrive before sending it's own SETTINGS frame.
 However, a negotiation can be implied by the use of SETTINGS - each peer uses SETTINGS to advertise a set of supported values.
 The definition of the setting would describe how each peer combines the two sets to conclude which choice will be used.
 SETTINGS does not provide a mechanism to identify when the choice takes effect.

 Different values for the same parameter can be advertised by each peer.
 For example, a client might be willing to consume a very large response header,